2021 Emilia-Romagna Grand Prix

-The 2021 Emilia Romagna Grand Prix (officially known as the Formula 1 Pirelli Gran Premio del Made in Italy e dell'Emilia Romagna 2021) was a Formula One motor race which took place on 18 April 2021 at the Autodromo Internazionale Enzo e Dino Ferrari in Imola, Italy.
-The race, held in wet conditions, was the second round of the 2021 Formula One World Championship, and the second Emilia Romagna Grand Prix.
+The 2021 Emilia-Romagna Grand Prix (officially known as the Formula 1 Pirelli Gran Premio del Made in Italy e dell'Emilia Romagna 2021) was a Formula One motor race which took place on 18 April 2021 at the Autodromo Internazionale Enzo e Dino Ferrari in Imola, Italy.
+The race, held in wet conditions, was the second round of the 2021 Formula One World Championship, and the second Emilia-Romagna Grand Prix.

-Lewis Hamilton, who led the driver's championship, started from pole position, but he was overtaken at the first corner by Max Verstappen of Red Bull Racing, who led the rest of the race and claimed victory.
+Lewis Hamilton, who led the Drivers' Championship, started from pole position, but he was overtaken at the first corner by Max Verstappen of Red Bull Racing, who led the rest of the race and claimed victory.
 Hamilton managed to recover from a minor crash to take second place for the Mercedes team, just ahead of the McLaren of Lando Norris.
 The race was temporarily stopped halfway through after a high-speed crash involving Valtteri Bottas and George Russell.

+Following the result, Hamilton maintained his lead, but Verstappen was able to reduce the gap to just one point.
+Norris's third place elevated him to third in the standings, whilst Leclerc improved to fourth, trailing Norris by seven points, with Bottas dropping down to fifth following his retirement.
+The top five in the Constructors' Championship remained unchanged; Red Bull managed to decrease the gap to Mercedes to seven points.